 Do try to stay here, as the Italian couple who runs it continue to receive glowing compliments for their hospitality as well as their Italian cooking.
 You could also, perhaps have a meal here, if the timing is right, as they advertise as a cafeteria as well as an albergue.

-Walk up the hill after the Casa Leiras, turn right to walk through the town, then turning left at the Igrexa de San Martiño de Dornelas in the center, shown below.
+Walk up the hill after the Casa Leiras, turn right to walk through the town, then turn left at the Igrexa de San Martiño de Dornelas in the center, shown below.
 You are almost exactly 5 kilometers into the day at this church.

 After turning left at the church, you are still climbing and in 1/4 kilometer come to a T-intersection and make a right turn.